 The APS Electric Light Parade returns to the streets of central Phoenix.
-The 2012 parade theme is Toys, Treasures and Traditions.
+The 2013 parade theme is Wild West Holiday Roundup.

-The Electric Light Parade travels along Central Avenue from Montebello to Camelback, east on Camelback to 7th Street, 7th Street south to Indian School Road.
+The Parade travels along Central Avenue from Montebello to Camelback, east on Camelback to 7th Street, 7th Street south to Indian School Road.
 For more information about the parade, call 602-534-FEST.

 The Arizona Department of Transportation usually provides detailed motorist information, including any travel or road restrictions, for this event.
 Call 5-1-1, then *7.
 The call is free.

-Parade lovers also can come out during parade judging on Friday, November 30, 2012 from 5 p.m. to 8 p.m. at the event staging area at North Phoenix Baptist Church to see all motorized entries lit up for official review.
-Students from Arizona State University’s College of Public Programs will be on hand that night with free kids activities, and children also can visit with Santa.
+Parade lovers also can come out during parade judging on Friday, December 6, 2013 from 6:30 p.m. to 8:30 p.m. at the event staging area at North Phoenix Baptist Church to see all motorized entries lit up for official review.
 Visitors to the judging can enter the staging area at the church parking lot entrance on Montebello Road just east of Central Avenue.

 What if I have more questions?Visit the City of Phoenix online or call 602-534-FEST.